microsoft/PubSec-Info-Assistant/README.md

 ---|---
 .devcontainer/ | Dockerfile, devcontainer configuration, and supporting script to enable both Codespaces and local DevContainers. app/backend/ | The middleware part of the IA website that contains the prompt engineering and provides an API layer for the client code to pass through when communicating with the various Azure services.
-This code is python based and hosted as a Flask app. app/enrichment/ | The text-based file enrichment process that handles language translation, embedding the text chunks, and inserting text chunks into the Azure Cognitive Search hybrid index.
+This code is python based and hosted as a Flask app. app/enrichment/ | The text-based file enrichment process that handles language translation, embedding the text chunks, and inserting text chunks into the Azure AI Search hybrid index.
 This code is python based and is hosted as a Flask app that subscribes to an Azure Storage Queue. app/frontend/ | The User Experience layer of the IA website.
 This code is Typescript based and hosted as a Vite app and compiled using npm. azure_search/ | The configuration of the Azure Search hybrid index that is applied in the deployment scripts. docs/adoption_workshop/ | PPT files that match what is covered in the Adoption Workshop videos in Discussions.